kc0buk/giphy-search-take-home/README.md

 # Getting Started with the Giphy Search API

-This project is a simple Java / Spring API to retrieve search results from the Giphy API and return a maximum of five results to the user.
+This project is a simple Java / Spring API to retrieve search results from the Giphy API.
 It was built to fulfill the requirements of a take home assignment for a potential employer.

- >NOTE: A search returning more than 5 results from the Giphy API will only return five results to the user.
-A search
+ >NOTE: Per the assignment requirements, a search returning more than 5 results from the Giphy API will only return five
-> returning less than five results from the Giphy API will not return any results to the user.
+> results to the user.
+A search returning less than five results from the Giphy API will not return any results to the user.

  A deployed version of this API is available at `https://giphy-search-take-home.herokuapp.com/search/<SEARCH_TERM>`.